HaxeFlixel/flixel-ui/README.md

 * src
 * width/height
 * slice9 - string, two points that define the slice9 grid, format "x1,y1,x2,y2".
 For example, "6,6,12,12" works well for the 12x12 chrome images in the demo project.
 * tile - bool, optional (assumes false if not exist).
 If true, uses tiling rather than scaling for stretching 9-slice cells.
+Boolean true == "true", not "True" or "TRUE", or "T".

 ###3.
 Button (FlxButtonX)
 **\<button>**